 - As for the Policy Brief Recommendation 1, which states that the Ministry of Health develops specific guidelines for the appointment of leaders, it is surely possible to be successful given the ongoing Gender Mainstreaming Policy in the Health Sector, Neary Rattanak VI's Action Plan, along with the sturdy support from the legislative and the executive bodies and numerous development partners.
-The benefits resulted from appointing women leaders based on gender equality and gender-based responsiveness in health sector are surely huge, as women leaders are more aware of women's issues than men. - As for the Policy Brief Recommendation 2, which states that the Ministry of Health solidifies the capacity development of women officials in terms of gender analysis and mainstreaming in health sector and orientation of women for leadership positions, it is surely possible to be successful as Recommendation 1 because this Recommendation fully supports the first one, and both of which must be simultaneously performed to attain mutual benefits;

-- The Policy Brief Recommendation 3, which states that the Ministry of Health increases opportunities for women to take on leadership roles by strengthening the implementation of measures and means to support a friendly and safe environment in the workplace as detailed in Neary Rattanak VI documents, can also be applied but will depend on the opportunity to establish them, as implementation of this recommendation requires more physical and financial resources, for example to implement or expand childcare service.
+The benefits resulted from appointing women leaders based on gender equality and gender-based responsiveness in health sector are surely huge, as women leaders are more aware of women's issues than men. - As for the Policy Brief Recommendation 2, which states that the Ministry of Health solidifies the capacity development of women officials in terms of gender analysis and mainstreaming in health sector and orientation of women for leadership positions, it is surely possible to be successful as Recommendation 1 because this Recommendation fully supports the first one, and both of which must be simultaneously performed to attain mutual benefits; - The Policy Brief Recommendation 3, which states that the Ministry of Health increases opportunities for women to take on leadership roles by strengthening the implementation of measures and means to support a friendly and safe environment in the workplace as detailed in Neary Rattanak VI documents, can also be applied but will depend on the opportunity.
 There are roles for women to participate in leadership and decision making, because this recommendation is so much associated with work-life balance.
-The benefits resulted from this Recommendation 3 will provide women mental balance, which is a barrier to taking on a leadership position. - The Policy Brief Recommendation 4, which states that the Ministry of Health develops policies to identify the quotas for leaders and civil servants in the public and political spheres to make sure that women are able to participate as leaders and in the decisionmaking as men, may not be feasible.
-It can be difficult to formulate policies to identify appropriate ages or quotas for leaders and civil servants in the public and political spheres to make sure that women are able to participate in leadership and decisionmaking roles as men.
+The benefits resulted from this Recommendation 3 will provide women mental balance, which is a barrier to taking on a leadership position. - The Policy Brief Recommendation 5, which states that the Ministry of Health develops policies to identify the quotas for leaders and civil servants in the public and political spheres to make sure that women are able to participate as leaders and in the decision-making as men, may not be feasible.
+It can be difficult to formulate policies to identify appropriate ages or quotas for leaders and civil servants in the public and political spheres to make sure that women are able to participate in leadership and decision-making roles as men.